-Its: President, Chief Executive Officer and Chairman of the Board s Amendment No. 2 to Registration Statement on Form SB-2 has been signed t By: by the following persons in the capacities and on the dates indicated. /s/ Lawrence A. Siebert Lawrence A. Siebert President, Chief Executive Officer and Chairman of the Board (Principal Executive Officer) September 22, 2004 By: /s/ Larkin Richard J. Richard J. Larkin Secretary, Chief Financial Officer (Principal Financial and Accounting Officer) By: /s/ Baum Mark L. Mark L. Baum Director September 22, 2004 п -5
+Its: President, Chief Executive Officer

+and Chairman of the Board

+In accordance with the requirements of the Securities Act of 1933, this Amendment No. 3 to Registration Statement on Form SB-2 has been signed by the following persons in the capacities and on the dates indicated.

+October 26, 2004 By: /s/ Lawrence A. Siebert Lawrence A. Siebert President, Chief Executive Officer and Chairman of the Board (Principal Executive Officer) October 26, 2004 By: /s/ Richard J. Larkin Richard J. Larkin Secretary, Chief Financial Office (Principal Financial and Accounting Officer) October 26, 2004 By: /s/ Mark L. Baum Mark L. Baum Director